stakater/Reloader/README.md

 ## Compatibility

-Reloader is compatible with kubernetes >= 1.9
+Reloader is compatible with Kubernetes >= 1.9

 ## How to use Reloader